How much does it actually cost to buy your first home? What first time buyers need to know

-You have 30 days from the date of completion to pay Stamp Duty.
+You have 14 days from the date of completion to pay Stamp Duty in England and Northern Ireland, 30 days in Scotland and Wales.
 Your solicitor will usually arrange payment and may ask for the money before you complete on the property so they can pay it straight away.
 It’s best if you can pay Stamp Duty upfront but if you can’t, it’s possible to add it to your mortgage, although you should be aware that the extra interest you’ll pay on this will really add up.
 A similar process is in place for Scottish Land and Buildings Transaction Tax.

 What is a survey?